oac-tree/sup-mvvm/docs/mvvm/model/compounditem.md

 </ItemContainer>
 ```

-The string `"mean"` appears in `TagInfo` serialization, and the display name of
+The string `"mean"` appears in `TagInfo` serialization (representing the container name), and it appears as the display name of
 the `PropertyItem`.
 This might become a problem if the user decide to change the
 display name of the property item from `"mean"` to `"Mean"`, for example: